What Is A Personal Guarantee? How To Protect Yourself & Your Business

 So you've been asked to sign a personal guarantee on a loan, or maybe you've already signed one.
 But what, exactly, is a personal guarantee, and how will it affect you?

 You’ve probably been asked to sign a personal guarantee in the past when pursuing business financing from a bank, credit union, or online lender.
 But what is a personal guarantee?
-This agreement (sometimes also spelled “personal guaranty”) is a promise that you, the business owner, are responsible for repaying a business loan should your business become unable to.
+Simply put, a personal guarantee (sometimes also spelled “personal guaranty”) is a promise that you, the business owner, will be responsible for repaying a business loan even if your business is unable to do so.

 Unfortunately, you’ll likely have to sign a personal guarantee to obtain business financing.
 That said, not all personal guarantees are the same.
 Keep reading to find out whether you should sign a personal guarantee, what you have control over, and what could happen if you default on a loan with a personal guarantee.

 Table of Contents

 - Why Lenders Require Personal Guarantees On Business Loans

 - What Is Required For A Personal Guarantee?